duniter/duniter/doc/validator-guide.md

 Duniter must respect a set of behaviors once started.

+### Memory consumption

+Duniter must have a footprint of ~150MB in memory.
+If this amount grows, there is a memory leak.

 ### New blocks detection

 Duniter should detect eventual new blocks available on the network on its startup, pull and add them to its HEAD branch.